 FAQs on Alternative Assessments

-Due to the unprecedented challenges posed by the global COVID-19 health pandemic, on-campus examinations cannot take place in May.
+Due to the unprecedented challenges posed by the global COVID-19 health pandemic, on-campus resit examinations cannot take place in August.

 However, Dublin City University has come up with a number of alternative assessments to replace on-campus examinations.